AjtyCamp/vuexpress-first-page/README.md

 At the beginning we take official VUE JS Introduction: https://vuejs.org/v2/guide/ .

-*Into index.html file add link to all new html files, you add to project.*
+*Into index.html file add link to all new html files, you add to project.
+Also into every html file add link to home page (index.html)*

 ### 1.